OctoPrint/OctoPrint/blog/news/_posts/2016-10-20-octoprint-on-air-5.md

 card: /assets/img/blog/2016-10/2016-10-20-octoprint-on-air-5.png
 featuredimage: /assets/img/blog/2016-10/2016-10-20-octoprint-on-air-5.png
-excerpt: The recording of the fifth episode of a monthly live broadcast for Patrons, slightly delayed this month due to being busy with releases.
+excerpt: The recording of the fifth episode of a monthly live broadcast for Patrons, which aired live on October 8th.
 date: 2016-10-20 10:20:00 +0200

 ---

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/uu-wAVgzkxo" frameborder="0" allowfullscreen></iframe></center>

-Topics in this episode:
+Topics in this episode which aired live on October 8th:

   * Prep work on 1.3.0 and 1.2.17
   * New features in 1.3.0